 If you recognise this and know that you need to ask for help to make changes, you are facing up to things and already some way forward.
 There are steps you can take yourself to help remove yourself from the situation but you may need some support and advice to do this.
 However, remember you should always dial 999 if you or anyone around you such as your family is in immediate danger.

-- Be unavailable to negative influences - spend time with your family, caregivers and any other positive influence such as a pastor or a mentor if you can
+- Be unavailable to negative influences - spend time with your family, caregivers and any other positive influence such as a mentor if you can

 - Turn your phone off or change the SIM if it is your own phone